The places we like to go

 Airport to the center

 There are several ways to get to the center of Lisbon from the airport.
-You can take a taxi right outside the terminal (they charge for luggage and it is more expensive after 10pm); you can call an Uber identified with the TVDE badge; You can take the red line metro or you can take a bus to Marquês de Pombal.
+You can take a taxi right outside the terminal (they charge for luggage and it is more expensive after 10pm); you can call an Uber identified with the TVDE badge; you can take the red line metro or you can take a bus to Marquês de Pombal.

 The easiest and cheapest way is to use the Navegante Card.
 You can get a card by going to one of the machines inside the metro stations.
 Charge with whatever amount you want.
 The value of the trip is deducted every time you swipe the card.
 You can pay by cash or card.
 For more information www.carris.pt